 Since the details of plural gestures will matter, we should say a bit more about their realization.
 In sign languages and in home signers, punctuated repetitions are made of the discrete iteration of the same sign.
-By contrast, unpunctuated repetitions involve iterations with shorter and less distinct breaks between them, which makes these iterations less distinct and sometimes harder to count (similar devices were investigated in home signers by Coppola et al. 2013 and Abner et al. 2015, in sign languages by Pfau and Steinbach 2006 and Schlenker and Lamberton 2017, and in gestures by Feldstein 2015 and Schlenker and Lamberton 2017).
-As Schlenker and Lamberton 2017 argue, in unpunctuated and punctuated repetitionsalike, the iterations are typically made in different parts of signing space, and their arrangement provides iconic information about the shape of the denoted group.
-Schlenker and Lamberton 2017 further argue that in default situations each iteration of a punctuated repetition stands for a separate object (a condition that can be overridden), whereas unpunctuated repetitions stand for pluralities with vague with vague numerical threshold conditions.
+By contrast, unpunctuated repetitions involve iterations with shorter and less distinct breaks between them, which makes these iterations less distinct and sometimes harder to count (for home signers, see Coppola et al. 2013 and Abner et al. 2015; for sign languages, see Pfau and Steinbach 2006 and Schlenker and Lamberton 2017; for gestures, see Feldstein 2015 and Schlenker and Lamberton 2017).
+As Schlenker and Lamberton 2017 argue, in unpunctuated and punctuated repetitions alike, the iterations are typically produced in different parts of signing space, and their arrangement provides iconic information about the shape of the denoted group.
+Schlenker and Lamberton 2017 further argue that in default situations, each iteration of a punctuated repetition stands for a separate object (a condition that can be overridden), whereas unpunctuated repetitions stand for pluralities with vague numerical threshold conditions.

-Let us consider the paradigm in (27).
+Let us consider the paradigm in (29).
 An unpunctuated repetition of CROSS (written as +) appears in position a as the object of see; this has the function of introducing an indefinite plural.
-The gesture TAKE_2-handed-a then targets this same position, realizing a meaning akin to take them.
+The gesture $TAKE_2$ -handed-a then targets this same position, realizing a meaning akin to $take\ them$ .